rpatterson/instrumenting/src/instrumenting/pdbhandler.rst

     instrumenting.testing ERROR
       error message
     instrumenting ERROR
-      Not invoking pdb, stdout is not a tty: <zope.testing.doctest._SpoofOut instance at 0x...>
+      Not invoking pdb, stdout is not a tty: <...doctest..._SpoofOut instance at 0x...>
     instrumenting.testing ERROR
       exception message: Forced program exception
     instrumenting ERROR
-      Not invoking pdb, stdout is not a tty: <zope.testing.doctest._SpoofOut instance at 0x...>
+      Not invoking pdb, stdout is not a tty: <...doctest..._SpoofOut instance at 0x...>
     instrumenting.testing CRITICAL
       critical message
     instrumenting ERROR
-      Not invoking pdb, stdout is not a tty: <zope.testing.doctest._SpoofOut instance at 0x...>
+      Not invoking pdb, stdout is not a tty: <...doctest..._SpoofOut instance at 0x...>
     >>> testing_handler.clear()